bloominstituteoftechnology/node-auth1-project/curl_tricks.md

 ```

 ## 3. **GET**ting the current logged in users name from '/me' with persistent cookies:
+After logging in, note the long strong following "connect.sid=" in the `set-cookie` field:

 ```console
 $  curl -H "Content-Type: application/json" -d '{"username":"Bingo The Clown-o","password":"soincrediblyhardtohackthis"}' -v http://localhost:3000/log-in
     *   Trying ::1...